nglm/pycvi/docs/examples/select_k.rst

 In this example, we use time-series data and non-time-series data.
 In addition we use classes from `scikit-learn <https://scikit-learn.org/stable/index.html>`_, `scikit-learn extra <https://scikit-learn-extra.readthedocs.io/en/stable/>`_ and `aeon <https://www.aeon-toolkit.org/en/latest/index.html>`_ in order to illustrate the compatibility of PyCVI with sklearn-like libraries.

 Here we assume that we are in real conditions, which means that we don't have access to the true labels (except that we plot the true data for illustrating purpose).
-We then don't use the features included in the mod:`pycvi.vi` module.
+We then don't use the features included in the :mod:`pycvi.vi` module.

+.. include:: /examples/examples_reminders.rst

 .. literalinclude:: ../../examples/select_k/select_k.py
    :lines: 7-220